xinehc/argo-supplementary/README.md

 ```

 ### Step 2: Annotate ARGs with `DIAMOND`

-> [!NOTE]
+> [!TIP]
-> This step will take a while to finish.
-If you are working on an HPC, please submit a separate SLURM job for each `*.fna.gz` file and increase `--threads` to reduce computation time.
-If not, combining all `*.fna.gz` files into a single one and running `diamond` with tuned `-b -c` may help speed up the process.
+> This step will take a while to complete.
+If you are working on HPC, submit a separate SLURM job for each `*.fna.gz` file and increase `--threads` to reduce computational time.
+If not, combining all `*.fna.gz` files into a single one then running `diamond` with tuned `-b -c` may help to speed up.

 ```bash
 mkdir -p nucl/out